Advertising has lost its power to persuade, entertain and make people feel. How did we lose this power and how can we get it back?

 Do you know your thinking style?
 Take this quiz to find out.

-Copies will be available from www.ipa.co.uk priced at £25 for IPA members, £50 for non-members.
+Copies of the full report are available from www.ipa.co.uk priced at £25 + P&P for IPA members, £50+P&P for non-members.

 “Just what the industry needs, great collaboration between clients and agencies on the topics that drive business growth.”